pdidev/paraconf/code_generator/README.md

 ## Noticeable behaviors
 When a node is defined in the schema as being optional (required=False), its associated type will be a pointer.
 If the type already is a pointer (for ex. str() <-> char*), adding required=False changes nothing.
 It is also useless to declare a node as optional inside an any/list/map object.

-In an any object, only strings are pointers.
-In list/map objects, both strings and included types are pointers to allow recursive type definition.
+In any/list/map objects, both strings and included types are pointers in order to allow recursive type definition.

 Finally, adding a nested any inside an any/list/map object does not change anything.
 For example, `map(any(int(), num()))` will be equivalent to `map(int(), num())`.
 Similar behavior can be seen with nested enum: `list(enum(3.14, 'pi'))` will be equivalent to `list(num(), str())` in PCgen.